neolp/itmp/README.md

 #### 9.4.1.
 EVENT

-When a Publisher requests to publish an event to some topic, it sends a "EVENT" message to a Broker:
+When a Publisher requests to publish an event to some topic, it sends an "EVENT" message to a Broker:

 ```itmp
 [EVENT, Request:id, Topic:uri, Arguments, Options:dict]